wdi-sg/gitbook-2018/05-express/express-auth/cookies.md

 - browser looks at the cookies set headers and stores those cookies as keys and values
 - every subsequent request to the domain, browser includes those cookies

----

-#### You Try It:
-Pick a site and go to it in your browser.
-Look at some cookies for a site.
-Erase some cookies in your browser.
-Make a new request to that page.
-Look at your network tab.
-What cookies are in the response header, that the site is telling your browser to store.

----

 ## express cookie implemenation

 Install and include the cookie parser library.